The sections below include information about the structure of a package directory. It explains the purpose of each file in a package.

 field

-Organization names can only contain alphanumerics, underscore, and the maximum length is 256 characters.
+Organization name is mandatory and can only contain alphanumerics, underscore, and the maximum length is 256 characters.

 When you run the bal new